s2balamurugan/fairness-application-website/README.md

 Overall, this adversarial learning approach guarantees fair and accurate predictions by systematically removing biased dependencies while retaining necessary information.

-In the first graph below, X is the covariate, Y is the label, Z is the confounder, S is the proxy, taken from the paper, “Scalable Out-of-distribution Robustness in the Presence of Unobserved Con-founders.” ([Paper Link](https://arxiv.org/abs/2411.19923)) The second graph is the adjusted node graph to represent our model which includes the sensitive feature.
+In the first graph below, X is the covariate, Y is the label, Z is the confounder, S is the proxy, taken from the paper, ([“Scalable Out-of-distribution Robustness in the Presence of Unobserved Con-founders.”] (https://arxiv.org/abs/2411.19923)) The second graph is the adjusted node graph to represent our model which includes the sensitive feature.
 In this graph, X is the covariate, S is the sensitive feature, pseudo Y is the independent Y label of S, Y final is the final fair label predicted from S and pseudo Y. In both graphs, the shaded circles represent unobserved variables and the unshaded ones represent observed variables.

 <p align="center">
   <img width="275" alt="Screen Shot 2025-02-22 at 7 18 59 PM" src="https://github.com/user-attachments/assets/344772f7-1470-4cfb-83a4-91b86c1e3eb2" />